Spain flag

-Postal codes for Caso range from 33536 to 33997 in Principado de Asturias, Asturias, Nalón, Spain.
-The table below lists ZIP codes and postcodes for places within Caso.
+Postal Codes (Códigos postales) for Caso range from 33536 to 33997 in Nalón, Asturias, Principado de Asturias, Spain.
+To find exact Postal Codes and postcodes within Caso, choose from the districts below.

 Postal Codes for Places in Caso